dddrrreee/cs240lx-25spr/labs/6-debug-alloc/README.md

     it misses the redzone and goes into another allocated block.
   - errors are only detected with a delay.

-However, redzone allocators are simple, hav few moving parts (no interrupts, minor amount of code) while giving you a good way to find a bunch of dumb errors easily.
+However, redzone allocators are simple, have few moving parts (no interrupts, minor amount of code) while giving you a good way to find a bunch of dumb errors easily.